semantic-layer-skipping/semantic-layer-skipping/docs/meeting-log.md

 **Literature review** - good to draft at these stages (on Overleaf), to make it easier to get feedback and write up later.
 - Currently, general LLM serving survey is complete (see pdf in docs), and is sufficient to proceed with initial stage 1 experiments.
-- Further reviews can be done on: (i) algorithmic side of layer skipping (see reference papers in references.bib), (ii) (for stage 2) systems side of layer skipping, and (iii) additional related papers like LLM caching (see references.bib)
+- Further reviews can be done on: (i) algorithmic side of layer skipping (see reference papers in references.bib), (ii) (for stage 2) systems side of layer skipping (e.g., is there an analysis for the tradeoff between KV cache memory and memory allocated for layer skipping), and (iii) additional related papers like LLM caching (see references.bib)

 **Datasets** - additional notes on primary datasets to consider:
 - vLLM benchmarks - high-quality benchmark suite, focused on system side, but will give a good idea on how benchmarks are structured.